medaamarnadh/javascript-file-utils/README.md

 # javascript-file-utils
 This is a utility plugin which facilitates some utility function that are using in daily basis .
 It has two utility functions now

+ To install this library from bower components . use bower install javascript-file-utils

 # 1) getFileProperties
        Used to get the file properties which we have uploaded for example